English longbowmen

 Medieval English longbowmen History

-Medieval English longbows were the weapon of choice in England during the late medieval times.
-Crossbows could be made with a variety of woods and came in varying sizes, starting from about 4 feet and going up to 6 feet in length.
+Medieval English longbows were the weapon of choice in England during the late medieval times and were made with a variety of woods and came in varying sizes, starting from about 4 feet and going up to 6 feet in length.
 The arrow nock, where the bowstring was attached, could be made into various shapes such as shallow, wide, and deep etc.

 Extensive training was required for medieval English longbowmen in order to become expert marksmen.
 The entire youth of the population was encouraged to take part in longbow sports so that at any given time, a large pool of expert English longbowmen were available to fight.